zazaho/SimImg/README.md

 * **Delete** will remove the file from the display and from your hard-disk.

+* **Move** will Move the file to the folder selected in the move list on the bottom left.

 ## (De)selecting thumbnails
 You can select thumbnails by clicking on them; its background will turn blue to indicate that it is selected.